 Building Our Future, One Initiative at a Time

-Learn how we’re helping to shape confident, successful young women through initiatives related to STEM, bully prevention, and environmental stewardship.
+Learn how we’re shaping confident, successful young women through initiatives related to STEM, bullying prevention, and environmental stewardship.

-- “Who's that Girl: Images and Social Media” (PDF) examines girls’ social media behavior, illustrating the different personas that exist between how a girl presents herself online and in person.
+- “Who's that Girl?: Images and Social Media” (PDF) breaks down girls’ social media behavior, illustrating the different personas that exist between how a girl presents herself online and in person.

-- “Real To Me: Girls and Reality TV” (PDF) looks at the relationship between girls’ reality TV viewing behavior and their skewed expectations of the world, demonstrating the importance of media literacy for girls.
+- “Real to Me: Girls and Reality TV” (PDF) looks at the relationship between girls’ reality TV viewing behavior and their skewed expectations of the world, highlighting the importance of media literacy for girls.

-- “The Girl Scout Cookie Program: Teaching Essential Skills for a Lifetime” (PDF) offers key findings from research exploring what girls learn through their participation in the Girl Scout Cookie Program, and how the skills they gain impact their lives in positive ways.
+- “The Girl Scout Cookie Program: Teaching Essential Skills for a Lifetime” (PDF) offers key findings about what girls learn by participating in the Girl Scout Cookie Program and how the skills they gain affect their lives in positive ways.

 For the most up-to-date information, visit the Girl Scout Research Institute.